bufferapp/code-of-conduct/README.md

 #### Revisions/edits log

 Jan.
 25, 2018: Added “be an ally” in expected behaviors with resource guide.
 All further revisions will be tracked through Github :)

+#### This project is licensed under the terms of the MIT license.

+This project is open source as a way to transparently share our code of conduct with the community.